section-engineering-education/engineering-education/articles/introduction-to-javascript-modules/index.md

 In Javascript, there is a functionality known as modules.
 This feature allows us to divide our Javascript codes into smaller portions.

-In the past, Javascript existed without modules which are part of the core language.
+In the past, Javascript existed without modules that are part of the core language.
-This was not a problem to most developers as scripts were simple and small.
+This was not a problem for most developers as scripts were simple and small.

 Due to the growth or as more companies started appreciating Javascript, scripts became complex.
-This led to the invention of the various ways to organise the scritpts, the modules.
+This led to the invention of various ways to organize the scripts, the modules.

 This breakthrough has also led to the creation of several libraries to load these modules.